Applications for Marketplace Vendors will open in December 2021.

 The Salisbury University Glass Club features decorative blown-glass items, all designed and sculpted by students in the SU glass program and Club Advisor Steven Durow.
 SU’s Glass Program is the only hot glass program in the state of Maryland.
 All proceeds directly support the students and Glass Program by providing student scholarships and educational apprenticeships with professional glass artists across the country.

-Secrets of the Eastern Shore (Cambridge, MD)
+Secrets of the Eastern Shore (Cambridge, Maryland)

 Secrets of the Eastern Shore features the work of photographer and graphic designer Jill Jasuta, who explores and celebrates the Delmarva Peninsula in her work.
 Jasuta’s photography finds unique and unexpected beauty in local landscapes and waterscapes.